ivanolive/GRM/README.md

 https://www.dropbox.com/sh/792mi849nf3dvam/AAAR4RofaLBfoFaxmeONe-H4a?dl=0

 # DEPENDENCIES
-- networkx
-- numpy
+- NetworkX 2.0 or later.
+- Python 2.7, 3.3 or later.
+- Numpy 1.12 or later
-- matplotlib
+- Matplotlib

 # RUNNING
 The RegDistro.csv file specifies the number of groups and their respective regularity.
 Other simulation parameters can be configured inside main.py source.